 However, current commercial NGS technology is still at the mainframe stage of evolution and firmly entrenched in the central research laboratory.

-Genalysis® changes the rules of molecular diagnostics, by combining the best of PCR, genotyping and NGS on a single semiconductor chip that works directly at the point of need.
+Genalysis® changes the rules of molecular diagnostics, by combining the best characteristics of PCR, genotyping and NGS on a single semiconductor chip that works directly at the point of need.

 Genalysis® testing will soon transform healthcare by providing lab-accurate diagnostics at the point of need.
 This has far-reaching and positive implications for personalized healthcare, infection screening and more.
 MORE